Herbert W. Nickens Faculty Fellowship

 - A personal statement from the nominee discussing their motivations and objectives for a career in academic medicine and for achieving health equity for racial and ethnic minorities (not to exceed two double-spaced pages).

-- A project description which should include the project overview, aims, methods, anticipated outcomes, and sustainability.
-(Not to exceed three pages.)
+- A project description that includes the nominee’s project overview, aims, and methods that are clear and feasible within the project timeline (not to exceed two pages).
 Please use this template provided (PDF).

 - An itemized one-page budget with specific details on how the fellowship funds will be used.
 Include description of any supplemental resources that may support this project (e.g., other funding, protected time, etc.).